Nsustain/nsustain.com/CONTRIBUTING.md

 GitHub automatically sends an email to the maintainers.
 If we are online,
-we try to finish the review under a day.
+we try to finish the review under one day.
 If we are offline, however,
 please expect the reviewing process to take around one week.